-Capital assets - The Town's investment in capital assets for its governmental funds as of June 30, 2022 totals \$5,323,387 (net of accumulated depreciation).
-This investment in capital assets includes land, buildings and improvements, infrastructure and equipment.
+Capital assets - The Town's investment in capital assets for its governmental funds as of June 30, 2023 totals \$5,937,500 (net of accumulated depreciation).
+This investment in capital assets includes land, buildings and improvements, infrastructure, equipment, leases and subscriptions.

-Additional information on the Town's capital assets can be found in the notes to the financial statements.
+Additional information on the Town's capital assets can be found in Note 5 to the financial statements.